Harold Shelton III, a sports journalist and researcher at the Big Ten Network in Chicago, has big plans and an average income.

 I decided to get things under control.
 I transferred my existing credit card balances to a card with a lower APR and I made a payment on that card every two weeks.
 Because I had a lower interest rate, I could focus more money on paying off student loans.
 I even paid a little extra over that time to get the balance cleared faster.

 I’m happy that’s over with, and I’ve vowed not to let credit card debt overwhelm me again.

 Second step: making a list of financial goals

-- My wedding — I’m getting married in July, and it’s challenging.
-Total costs for the venue, photography, music, food, and other expenses are roughly $30,000.
+- My wedding.
+I’m getting married in July, and the expenses certainly add up.
+Total costs for the venue, photography, music, food, and other things are roughly $30,000.

-- A new home — As soon as we’re done paying off the wedding, we’re focused on putting together the down payment for a home.
-The question is, will it be a condo or a house?
-We definitely want to stop renting; it’s just a matter of where to live and what type of residence we’ll buy.
-Any wedding money from family and friends we’ll put away for that home down payment.
+- A new home.
+As soon as we’re done paying off the wedding, we’re focused on putting together the down payment for a home.
+We definitely want to stop renting; it’s just a matter of where to live and what type of residence we’ll buy — condo or house.
+Any wedding money from family and friends we’ll use for that down payment.

-- Protecting ourselves with insurance — We’ve talked about things we’ll need to do once we’re married, but we haven’t gone into detail yet.
-But when we talked insurance plans, we did decide to look at our jobs’ health benefits to see who had the better plan, and whether it was best for me to join her plan or her to join my plan as a spouse.
+- Protecting ourselves with insurance.
+My fiancee and I looked at our jobs’ health benefits to see who had the better plan and whether it was best for me to join her plan or her to join my plan once we get married.
 We also decided to get additional life insurance outside of our work just in case one of us has to leave our job.